yuan-kuan/zasa/DEVLOG.md

     .chain(setRef(itemStore.name));
 ```

-Consider that this function will be call once user click on a "Edit Name" button, because we had hooked it up before hand.
+Consider that this function will be call once user click on a "Edit Name" button.
 Now, as developer, you like to follow all the events happen after the click.
 They are all, in 6 lines:

 1. We put `itemId` into a box, the Free Monad box.
 2. We hit the database to get the document for `itemId`.
 Chain because `get` return a Free Monad.